tdavis/twisted-docs/source/index.rst

 Why Use Twisted?
 ----------------

-Like any piece of software, we must first answer why you would use Twisted.
-The short answer is: **if you need a flexible, stable, well-tested framework for creating highly-scalable Internet-based services, you need Twisted.** But Twisted is more than a Framework: it's also a **library of components** built using the very tools it gives you—tools *you* can use to easily and rapidly create your own network-based services.
-Here are just a few examples of built-in protocol implementations that include both server and client:
+As with any piece of software, we must first answer why you would use Twisted.
+One answer is: **if you need a flexible, stable, well-tested framework for creating highly-scalable Internet-based services, you need Twisted.** But Twisted is more than a Framework!
+It's also a **comprehensive library of components** built using the very tools it gives you—tools *you* can use to easily and rapidly create your own network-based services.
+Here are just a few examples of built-in protocol implementations that include both server and
+client:

 * SSH/SFTP
 * HTTP